MDEGroup/memoCNN/README.md

 _Convolutional neural networks for enhanced classification mechanisms of metamodel repositories_

-The paper has been submitted to Journal of Systems and Software and it is now under review.
+The paper has been for publication by the Journal of Systems and Software.

+The the paper is available [here](https://www.sciencedirect.com/science/article/abs/pii/S0164121220302508).

 ## Introduction